d12frosted/elpa-mirror/melpa/norns-readme.txt

 This package provides an interactive development for monome norns.

-This package allows to spawn REPLs that bind to remote maiden and SuperCollider REPLs (via commands `norns-maiden-repl', `norns-sc-repl') and associated commands to interact with them from Lua and SuperCollider source files.
+This package allows to spawn REPLs that bind to remote matron and SuperCollider REPLs (via commands `norns-matron-repl', `norns-sc-repl') and associated commands to interact with them from Lua and SuperCollider source files.